optakt/optakt.github.io/content/knowledge/glossary.md

 ### Transaction input

-Transaction input is a part of the transaction structure and it identifies (often by reference) which UTXO will be consumed.
+Transaction input is a part of the transaction structure, and it identifies (often by reference) which UTXO will be consumed.
 It provides a proof of ownership using an unblocking script.

-First part of the input is usually a pointer/reference to the UTXO, and the second part is the unlocking script (usually contructed by the wallet) that satisfies the spending condition set in the UTXO(s) that the transaction is going to consume.
+First part of the input is usually a pointer/reference to the UTXO, and the second part is the unlocking script (usually constructed by the wallet) that satisfies the spending condition set in the UTXO(s) that the transaction is going to consume.
 Input data structure can have arbitrary fields inside it depending on the blockchain network implementation, but they generally are:

-* txid - referencing the transaction id that contains the UTXO
+* `txid` — referencing the transaction id that contains the UTXO
-* index referencing which UTXO from that transaction is going to be spent
+* `index` — referencing which UTXO from that transaction is going to be spent
-* scriptSig - a script signature that satisfies the spending conditions; known as "unlocking script"
+* `scriptSig` — a script signature that satisfies the spending conditions; known as "unlocking script"
 * a sequence number

 An input may or may not reference any nominal value or other context depending on the organization.
-What it must contain is the unlocking script (witness part) that unclocks the UTXO.
+What it must contain is the unlocking script (witness part) that unlocks the UTXO.

 ### Transaction Output